air heat pump on building

 Heat Pumps for Space Heating

 Heat pumps have outsold gas furnaces consistently since 2021.
-In 2024, manufacturers shipped 32% more heat pumps than gas furnaces (4.1M units versus 3.1M units).
-On a rolling 12-month basis, heat pump shipments are up 1.4% from twelve months prior.
+In 2025, manufacturers shipped 12% more heat pumps than gas furnaces (3.6M units versus 3.2M units).
+Heat pumps are averaging 3.9 million sales this decade, compared to 3.5 million average annual sales of gas furnaces

+Market factors continue to influence heat pump sales.
 All residential and light commercial air conditioners and heat pumps manufactured after January 1st, 2025 must use A2L refrigerants.
 This phase-in may have contributed to a surge in heat pump sales in 2024, as manufacturers rushed to ship systems using R-410a refrigerant to distributors and customers.
-The transition has introduced uncertainty into the HVAC market, with reports of shortages of A2L refrigerants, but heat pumps have outsold gas furnaces in the first quarter of 2025 by 15%.
+The transition has introduced uncertainty into the HVAC market, with reports of shortages of A2L refrigerants, but heat pumps outsold gas furnaces in 2025 despite the uncertainty.

 Heat Pumps for Cooling

 Heat pumps are a two-in-one heating and cooling solution.
 Buyers of cooling equipment typically choose between heat pumps and traditional, one-way air conditioners.
-Over the past 10 years, heat pumps have raised their market share of residential cooling equipment from 34% to 44%.
+Over the past 10 years, heat pumps have increased in monthly market share of residential cooling equipment from 33% to 47%.
+In 2025, heat pumps made up 47% of cooling equipment sales, and for the first time ever, outsold one-way ACs in October, November, and December.

 Water Heaters

-Electric water heaters continue to make up the majority of both residential and commercial water heater shipments, increasing in market share by 1.5% between 2023 and 2024.
+Electric water heaters continue to make up the majority of both residential and commercial water heater shipments, maintaining a market share of 54% between 2024 and 2025.
+Electric water heaters had their second best sales month ever in December 2025 after setting the record in March 2025.
 The water heater market is generally less volatile than the space heating market.

 While shipment and market share data is more limited specifically for heat pump water heaters, ENERGY STAR data suggests that heat pump water heaters made up 4% of residential electric water heater sales in 2023.
-ENERGY STAR data for 2024 will be incorporated in the September 2025 update.
+ENERGY STAR data collection for 2024 and 2025 have not been published, and a release date has not been announced.
+The charts below will be updated when the data are available.

 Notes